WSDF

-WSDF (100.5 FM) is a radio station broadcasting a Gen-X/Variety Hits format under the branding "100.5 FM".
+WSDF (100.5 FM) is a radio station broadcasting an adult hits format under the branding "100.5 FM".
 Licensed to Louisville, Kentucky, United States, the station serves the Louisville area.
-The station is owned by iHeartMedia and features programming from Premiere Radio Networks.
+The station is owned by iHeartMedia and features programming from iHeart subsidiary Premiere Networks.
 The station is also broadcast on HD radio.
 The station's studios are located in the Louisville enclave of Watterson Park and the transmitter site is in east Louisville, southwest of the I-64/I-265 interchange.